 Provides Real-Time Response

-EDR solutions can provide real-time response to different potential threats.
-You can see the potential attacks and threats as they are evolving in the network environments and can monitor it in real-time.
+EDR solutions can provide real-time responses to different potential threats.
+You can see the potential attacks and threats as they are evolving in the network environments and can monitor them in real-time.

 Compatibility and Integration with Other Security Tools